cmdcolin/jbrowse-plugin-graphgenomeviewer/README.md

 Shortlist of TODOs

-- Allow users to load their own vg files.
-Currently hardcodes chr21 from HPRC
 - Easier navigation between the linear genome view and graph genome panel
 - Ability to launch a synteny-style view from the graph
 - Ability to use decompose graph into VCF track